letisiapangataa/letisiapangataa.github.io/_pages/projects.md

 ---------------
 # 2016 to Present
-## Undergraduate Degree
+## Undergraduate Student
 ### University of Auckland

-Tackling academia as orginally a self-taught computer programmer and designer, it provided a fresh set of challenges.
+Tackling academia as a self-taught computer programmer and designer, provided a fresh set of challenges.
 Academia structured, style of learning took dispute with my creative and practical learning style.

 ---------------
 <p></p>